ctrl-alt-del/devenv/README.md

 rvm requirements
 ```

-While installing gems, the process will automatically generate documants, which can be time consuming.
+While installing gems, the process will automatically generate documents, which can be time consuming.
 If you perfer online documents over local generated ones, you can skip the auto documents generating process, which would save you some time.

-To disable the process, you can create a gem configuation file by running:
+To disable the process, you can create a gem configuration file by running:
 ```sh
 subl ~/.gemrc
 ```